webmaeistro/devz-docz/developing/vcs/git-workflow.md

 ## Merging an approved PR

-The recommendations below are based on a survey I sent out both internally and outside Martin's experience, although I only received 41 responses.
+The recommendations below are based on a survey I sent out both internally and outside I, although I only received 41 responses.

 ### PR with multiple commits